 Bindii is the Australian name for a prickly annual weed.
-It is low growing plant that is widely established on lawns and in flower beds.
+It is a low-growing plant that is widely established in lawns and flower beds.
 The name is used to refer to several species, particularly Soliva pterosperma and Soliva sessilis.
-Other names for bindii are bindi, bindyi, Jo-Jo, bindi-eye, and, in New Zealand, Onehunga weed, prickle weed and burrweed.
+Other names for bindii are bindi, bindyi, Jo-Jo, bindi-eye, and, in New Zealand, Onehunga weed, prickle weed, and burrweed.

-The bindii weed originated in South America, and has since naturalised in Australia, New Zealand, Portugal, Spain, and southern USA.
+The bindii weed originated in South America, and has since spread to Australia, New Zealand, Portugal, Spain, and the southern United States.

-Bindii dermatitis is a form of irritant contact dermatitis due to injury by the seed of the bindii weed.
+Bindii dermatitis is a form of irritant contact dermatitis resulting from injury by the seed of the bindii weed.

 Bindii dermatitis may affect anyone.
-It most often affects boys 5 to 18 years of age, possibly because of their active lifestyle involving outdoor sports.
+However, it most often affects boys 5–18 years of age, possibly because of their active lifestyles involving outdoor sports.

 The risk of dermatitis may be increased if there is a family history of bindii dermatitis.